 The SHAKEN Governance Model and Certificate Management framework introduces a model whereby the STI-PA maintains a list of trusted STI-CAs.
 This list is distributed to Service Providers and used during the verification process to ensure that the public key certificate associated with a specific SIP Identity header field has been issued by a valid STI-CA. This document specifies the form of the information stored in the list and the mechanism for distributing that list to the Service Providers.

-The Service Provider obtains STI certificates from the STI-CA to create signatures authenticating the identity of originators of Session Initiation Protocol (SIP) requests.
+The Service Provider obtains STI certificates from the STI-CA to create signatures authenticating itself as the signing entity and protecting the integrity of the Identity header field.
 The SP can obtain STI certificates from any approved STI- CA in the list of trusted STI-CAs received from the STI-PA.
 During account registration with the STI-PA, as detailed in ATIS-1000080, the SP selects the preferred STI-CA(s).

 The SHAKEN certificate management framework is based on using a signed Service Provider Code token for validation when requesting an STI certificate.
 Prior to requesting a certificate, the Service Provider requests a Service Provider Code token from the STI-PA as described in ATIS-1000080.
 When a Service Provider initiates a Certificate Signing Request (CSR), the Service Provider proves to the STI-CA that it has been validated and is eligible to receive an STI certificate via the use of the Service Provider Code token.
 This document describes the STI-PA management of the Service Provider Code tokens.